 Blood glucose level for optimal ketosis

 Our understanding of the ketogenic diet is evolving quickly as “keto” has grown in popularity.
 However, there is still a lot of confusion around what constitutes optimal ketone levels.

 While many people are eager to try a ketogenic diet, the reality is that it is hard for most people to achieve and maintain what are commonly considered to be “optimal ketone levels” (i.e. 1.5 to 3.0mmol/L according to this ketosis chart from The Art and Science of Low Carbohydrate Performance) without extended fasting or continuing to add more and more refined dietary fat.

-However, as more people are trying on a low carb or ketogenic diet, many people find that their blood ketone levels continue to decrease after a few weeks or months.
+However, as more people try a low carb or ketogenic diet, many people find that their blood ketone levels continue to decrease after a few weeks or months.